UWIT-IAM/.github/docs/github-quality-of-life.md

   allowed to push to and pull from our GCR repositories, as well as access any resources required to run our actions.
-- `IAM_GCR_REPO`: The name of our GCR project id; this isn't necessarily a secret by itself, but it's needed often enough that it is frequently re-defined.
+- `IAM_GCR_REPO`: The name of our GCR project id; this isn't necessarily a secret by itself, but is needed often enough to be included here to avoid having to redefine it.
 - `ACTIONS_SLACK_BOT_TOKEN`:
   Token for the slack bot that is allowed to post from Github actions.